rach7777/monax-may/_includes/home-content/home-block1-intro.md

-### Eris Industries Was Formed to Answer Two Questions
+### When We Started Eris Industries, We Asked Two Questions

 1) Is it possible to build applications which have the benefits of interconnectedness, but without servers? **It is**.
 Distributed applications can perform the same functions of modern web applications by enlisting users to participate in the management and security of these applications' data.